samuellawrentz/stackedit_pages/simple_past/index.md

 ## Conclusion
 By using "will" + the base form of the verb, we can confidently express future actions and events.

-I thank our English ma'am fir giving me this opportunity and all my friends for paying attention.
+I thank our English ma'am for giving me this opportunity and all my friends for paying attention.
 Hope I have helped you guys to understand Simple Future Tense.

 Just use "will" in front of the verb and you get a simple future scentence.
 Once again thank you..!